-This short film shows Primark’s work with local organisations to support the workers and families of New Wave Bottoms, the factory making garments for Primark in the collapsed Rana Plaza building following the payment of long term compensation.
+This short film shows Primark’s work with local organizations to support the workers and families of New Wave Bottoms, the factory making garments for Primark in the collapsed Rana Plaza building, who have received long-term compensation payments.

 Primark announced today that it has completed more than 95% of long-term compensation (LTC) payments to the 668 workers (or their dependents) of Primark supplier, New Wave Bottoms, which occupied the second floor of the eight storey building, who died or were injured as a result of the Rana Plaza building collapse in Bangladesh on 24 April 2013.